- Lyme disease is treated with antibiotics to kill the bacteria.

-Because the bacteria can penetrate the spinal fluid it is important that high enough antibiotic concentrations are reached in the CSF.
-Research has shown that doxycycline at 200mg twice a day achieves the necessary levels in the CSF much faster than with the often recommended 100 mg twice per day .
+See NICE Guideline – Management for recommended doses of each drug.
+Because the bacteria can penetrate the spinal fluid (though this does not always happen) it is important that high enough antibiotic concentrations are reached in the spinal fluid.
+Research has shown that doxycycline at 200mg twice a day achieves the necessary levels in the spinal fluid much faster than with the 100 mg twice per day .

 Duration of treatment

 Patients might experience a worsening of symptoms on starting treatment.
 This is termed a Jarisch-Herxheimer Reaction (JHR) after the two people who documented it.

 Note that a European trial found that unlike syphilis, in which the JHR occurs in the first 24 hours of treatment, “We suggest that Jarisch–Herxheimer-like reactions may be prolonged and may occur late during treatment.”

-1) Honegr, K, D et al. 2004.
-“Long term and repeated electron microscopy and PCR detection of Borrelia burgdorferi sensu lato after an antibiotic treatment.”
-Central European journal of public health 12 (1) (March): 6-11.
+- Long term and repeated electron microscopy and PCR detection of Borrelia burgdorferi sensu lato after an antibiotic treatment.
+Honegr, K, D et al. 2004.Central European journal of public health 12 (1) (March): 6-11.

-3) Hunfeld & Brade 2006 Antimicrobial susceptibility of Borrelia burgdorferi sensu lato: What we know, what we don’t know, and what we need to know.
-Wien Klin Wochenschr 118/21–22: 659–668
+- Antimicrobial susceptibility of Borrelia burgdorferi sensu lato: What we know, what we don’t know, and what we need to know.
+Hunfeld & Brade 2006 Wien Klin Wochenschr 118/21–22: 659–668

-4) Dotevall & Hagberg 1989 Penetration of Doxycycline into Cerebrospinal Fluid in Patients Treated for Suspected Lyme Neuroborreliosis.
-Antimicrobial Agents and Chemotherapy, July 1989, p.
+- Penetration of Doxycycline into Cerebrospinal Fluid in Patients Treated for Suspected Lyme Neuroborreliosis.
+Dotevall & Hagberg 1989Antimicrobial Agents and Chemotherapy, July 1989, p.
 1078-1080